HOMEBLOGINQUIRYSEARCH

 Mutations may involve a single base change, a point mutation, or larger sections of DNA through deletions, insertions, or translocations.

-Most cancers arise from several genetic mutations that accumulate in body cells over a person's lifetime, called somatic mutations.
+Most cancers arise from genetic mutations that accumulate in body cells over a person's lifetime, called somatic mutations.

 Each cell, when it divides, generates two identical new ones.
 So, when a cell acquires a mutation, it passes that mutation on to its offspring during cell growth and division.
 Because cells with cancer-linked mutations tend to grow faster than normal cells, this quickly creates cellular candidates for additional modifications, increasing exponentially and increasing tumor growth.